eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 ## The Root Capability {#cap-root}

-Capabilities cannot be created out of thin air: they can only be created by proving proof that the client has access to a more powerful capability.
+Capabilities cannot be created out of thin air: they can only be created by proving proof that the client has access to a more powerful capability, for example by passing a reference to that capability.
 This recursion has to end somewhere.

 The root of the capability hierarchy is a value of type `Root_Capability`.
 This is the first argument to the entrypoint function of an Austral program.
 For our